Boston Marathon returns to springtime spot for 126th running

 Nina Kuscsik’s 1972 victory is celebrated this year.
 Five of the original eight women are taking part in the celebrations.
 Valerie Rogosheske, who finished sixth in the 1972 race, will run again this year, along with her daughters, and serve as the honorary starter for the women’s elite field.

-This year the women's field is one of the strongest ever.
-Reigning Olympic gold medalist Peres Jepchirchir, and marathon winner Joyciline Jepkosgei, and Ethiopia's Degitu Azimeraw all have personal bests that are faster than the Boston course record.
+This year the women’s field is one of the strongest ever.
+Reigning Olympic gold medalist Peres Jepchirchir, London and New York marathon winner Joyciline Jepkosgei, and Ethiopia’s Degitu Azimeraw all have personal bests that are faster than the Boston course record.

 Kenya’s Benson Kipruto won the men’s race in October and will try to defend his title.